 Historical examples show this pattern clearly:

-In both cases, the real threat was not the individuals themselves, but the possibility of people returning to a more direct, living relationship with the ancient intelligence (Logos).
+In all three cases, the real threat was not the individuals themselves, but the possibility of people returning to a more direct, living relationship with the ancient intelligence (Logos).
 The dysbiotic system reacted by trying to eliminate the perceived danger.

 The most powerful response to the Executioner’s Paradox remains the same as in the Jesus Paradox: steady compassion and love.
 Not as passive acceptance, but as a refusal to be pulled into the cycle of fear and control — while continuing to live and model symbiosis with quiet strength.